MattBenyon/DataAnalysisPortfolio/README.md

-# portfolio
+# Portfolio

-An example of a recent study I completed
+An example of a figure from a recent study that I completed:

 ![alt text][logo]